narner/MyWebsite/content/notes/Some-Thoughts-on-Interfaces - October 24th, 2021.md

-## **UI Latency**
+## **Final Thoughts**

 Interfaces are our gateway to working with computers.
 They’re how we’re able to take the raw power of a computer and use it to browse the internet, calculate expenses in a spreadsheet, or play a video game.

 They should help users accomplish their goals without getting in the way.
 They should be suited to the task at hand, and let the user focus on that task.
 They do not necessarily need to be simple, as sometimes the thing the user may be trying to accomplish is quite complex; but, they should be able to afford the user a clear understanding of their mechanics and operation.
-Complex interfaces sho;uld still be easy to learn - just because something is complex, does not mean that the path to learning how to use it should be one that is difficult or frustrating.
+Complex interfaces should still be easy to learn - just because something is complex, does not mean that the path to learning how to use it should be one that is difficult or frustrating.
 Complex interfaces should help guide the person using them on their mechanics and usage, while keeping them in a flow state.

 They should not always be static - when appropriate, interfaces should learn how individual users use them, and adapt themselves to the user’s needs and patterns of usage.
 Similarly, when appropriate, they should also be capable of transmitting domain-specific knowledge of the domain of the software to the user while they use it.

 This has been something of a dream in user interfaces for a long time now, but we finally have the capabilities to realize it.
 With a plethora of sensors and the ability to run machine learning models on the devices themselves, we can create interfaces that learn and adapt to a user’s behavior, while still respecting our privacy.

 If we truly want computers to be “bicycles for the mind”, they have to be as easy to interact with as...a bicycle, a screwdriver, a hammer; anything who’s form indicates how it should be used.
 Our way of interacting with computation is mediated primarily through pixels displayed on glass.
 It is essential that the way those pixels are arranged and represented to the people using them are clear, unobtrusive, and intuitive to use.